KamalChafik/homelab/README.md

 - **FlareSolverr**: Bypasses anti-bot protection for indexers and search engines (used by Prowlarr).
 - **Glutun**: Manages VPN access for apps that need to tunnel traffic (e.g., qBittorrent).
 - **qBittorrent**: Torrent client used for media downloads, often routed through VPN via Glutun.
+- **Audiobookshelf**: Dedicated server for managing and streaming audiobooks.

 ➡️ [See directory](portainer/mediarr)